 It likely doesn’t come as a surprise to you that Catholic Social Services operates consistently with the teachings of the Catholic Church—which means it cannot place foster children with same-sex couples because it believes that marriage is the union of one man and one woman.
 Instead, Catholic Social Services would respectfully refer same-sex couples to another provider, although none have ever sought its help.

-Recently, though, the City of Philadelphia decided that providers who share that religious belief have no business serving children.
+However, the City of Philadelphia decided that providers who share that religious belief have no business serving children.

-Rather than allow qualified foster care providers to serve children freely according to their beliefs, the City froze all foster care referrals to Catholic Social Services, preventing the provider’s foster parents from caring for any new foster children.
+Rather than allowing qualified foster care providers to serve children freely according to their beliefs, the City froze all foster care referrals to Catholic Social Services, preventing the provider’s foster parents from caring for any new foster children.